-After his excellent display at the Olympics, he was offered a one year contract by Arsenal, which he declined.
+After the tour finished, he was reportedly offered a contract by Arsenal, which he declined.
 He had made a promise to his deceased father that he would become a doctor and serve the Naga people back home, and he needed to get back to India and complete his medical studies.

 He had already been a Mohun Bagan player since 1943 and was captain of the club when India set sail for England.
 He returned to Carmichael Medical College in Calcutta and graduated in 1950.
 He made the last of his six international appearances in 1951 and quit football and Mohun Bagan for good the following year.

 After spending two years working with patients in Dibrugarh, Talimeren Ao finally made it home to the Naga hills in 1953.
 He spent the rest of his life serving his people.

 During the Naga insurgency in the 1970s, he treated both soldiers and rebels.
 Baffled soldiers asked him why he was treating those classified as ‘undergrounds’.
 He replied, “I am a doctor.
 I have taken an oath and I have to operate on all human beings, whether they are overground or underground.”